Two women looking down at a cellphone.

 In the United States, the Federal Trade Commission (FTC) and other organizations work to protect consumer privacy and help consumers gain more control over their personal information.

-Under the Fair Credit Reporting Act, as the Federal Trade Commission explains, a consumer's personal information is legally protected, so the reporting agency must follow specific protocols when collecting and sharing consumer information, among other protections.
+Under the Fair Credit Reporting Act, a consumer's personal information is legally protected, so the reporting agency must follow specific protocols when collecting and sharing consumer information, among other protections.

-California provides strong consumer protection regulations.
-The California Consumer Privacy Act (CCPA), similar to the General Data Protection Regulation (GDPR) enacted in the European Union, gives more control to consumers over their personal information, as explained by the State of California Department of Justice.
-Under the CCPA, California consumers have the right to know about data collected about them and how it will be used and the right to delete certain personal information.
+Some states, like California, provide strong consumer protection regulations.
+The California Consumer Privacy Act (CCPA) gives more control to consumers over their personal information, as explained by the State of California Department of Justice.
+Under the CCPA, California consumers have the right to know how someone may use the data collected about them.
+They also have the right to delete certain personal information.
 The CCPA also includes a few other rights, like the right to opt out and non-discrimination.

 How to protect yourself from data brokers

-Since your personal information could appear online on a data brokerage site without your knowledge or consent, cybercriminals could try to use your information to commit identity theft.
+Since your personal information could appear online without your knowledge or consent, cybercriminals could try to use your information to commit identity theft.
 That’s why it’s important to take steps to protect yourself.
-For example, with Discover, you can get an alert when any new credit card, mortgage, car loan or other account shows up on your Experian® credit report.
-Activate for FREE.2

 Can you remove your information from data brokerage sites?

-There are a few steps you can take to begin protecting yourself from data brokers and remove your information from data broker sites.
+There are a few steps you can take to begin protecting yourself and remove your information from data broker sites.

 Visit the Privacy Rights Clearinghouse.
-There you can check for a possible data breach and review privacy laws.
-You can also access the Data Brokers Database to learn where your information may be posted.
-From the database, you can visit each data broker's website to opt out.
+There you can check if companies you use have suffered a data breach and review privacy laws.
+You can also access the Data Brokers Database to learn where your information may appear.
+From the database, you can visit each data broker site to opt out.

-Consider removing data points that could lead to identity theft and sensitive data that you may not want readily available to just anyone.
+Consider removing personal info (data points) that could lead to identity theft and sensitive data that you may not want readily available to just anyone.
 You can also consider removing location data that could risk your physical safety or privacy.

 Next steps